pip-services/pip-services-docs/content/en/v4/tutorials/advanced_tutorials/data_microservice/step6.md

 The next two sections are dedicated to configuring the persistent storage.
 However, which one we end up using will be determined by whether or not the **MONGO_ENABLED** environment variable is set.
 If it is set, then the MongoDB persistence will be used.
 Otherwise, we will just default to the in-memory persistence

-The controller doesn't need any special configuration parameters, so we just list its descriptor to make sure the component gets created.
+The service doesn't need any special configuration parameters, so we just list its descriptor to make sure the component gets created.

 To enable our microservice to work on a network, we configure an endpoint with a host + port pair.
 If the corresponding environment variables are set, then those values will be used.
 Otherwise, the default values indicated in this section will be used.

-The descriptor in the next section creates our HTTP service, which will automatically start listening for requests using the endpoint we configured in the previous section.
+The descriptor in the next section creates our HTTP controller, which will automatically start listening for requests using the endpoint we configured in the previous section.

-The last section configures services that monitor the health and status of our microservice.
+The last section configures controllerss that monitor the health and status of our microservice.

 Now that we've set up the container and a valid configuration, it's time to move on to the final [Step 8.
 Running and testing the microservice.](../step7)